Today I'm going to look at how to make good decisions as an entrepreneur.

 The “Buy Now” mentality doesn't sit well with the philosophy that people buy from people they “know, like and trust”.
 “Buy Now” might get you a quick sale, but it's not building a trusting relationship where people will make repeat purchases.

 I struggle with sales pages and adverts.
 I know the theory of “Sell Benefits not Features”, and “Sell The Sizzle Not The Sausage” but I tend to go into logic mode rather than emotion mode.

 That's because I'm realistic enough to know that while my prospect may be yearning to “Retire with your cash-generating blog within 30 days” it's extremely unlikely to happen, so I can't bring myself to promote that message.

 A Happy Medium

-Because I know that “selling” is my weakness I've outsourced it, by promoting a business where the marketing materials are already provided.
+Because I know that “selling” is my weakness I've outsourced it, by promoting a licensed digital products business where the marketing materials are already provided.
 This means the business I am promoting takes the “sizzle selling” off my hands.